flaxsearch/luwak/README.md

 This project depends on the Flax lucene-solr-intervals fork of Lucene/Solr.
-Before building, download lucene-solr-intervals from https://github.com/flaxsearch/lucene-solr-intervals and follow the maven build instructions.
+Before building, download lucene-solr-intervals from https://github.com/flaxsearch/lucene-solr-intervals/tree/r1660184-intervals-1.3.2 and follow the maven build instructions.

+This version of luwak is built against the r1660184-intervals-1.3.2 tag.

 Once that's done, you can build and deploy Luwak by running mvn install.